 I. The Religious Dimension and Christological Specificity of Miracles - II.
 The Miracles Related by the Gospels: Their Meaning and Historical Value 1.
 The Terminology of Miracles in Sacred Scripture 2.
 The Miracles of Jesus of Nazareth 3.
 The Historical Significance and Realism of the Miracles Reported by the Gospels - III.
 Miracles according to the Teaching of the Catholic Church - IV.
-Philosophical and Biblical Criticisms of the Possibility and Meaning of Miracles 1.
-Spinoza, Hume, Voltaire, Bayle, and Contemporary Criticism by A. Flew 2.
-The Biblical Hermeneutics of Miracles and the Existential Value of Their Semiological Aspect: Blondel, Bultmann - V. Are Miracles Knowable in the Context of Scientific Rationality?
-1. The Possibility and the Discernment of a Miracle: Philosophical Implications 2.
-Elements for a “Theology of Miracles” Significant for the World of Science 3.
+Philosophical and Biblical Criticisms of the Possibility and Significance of Miracles 1.
+Spinoza, Hume, Voltaire, Bayle, Kant, the Young Hegelians and Contemporary Criticism by A. Flew 2.
+The Biblical Hermeneutics of Miracles and the Existential Value of Their Semiological Aspect: Blondel, Bultmann - V. The Natural Sciences and an Understanding of the Ontological Dimension of a Miracle 1.
+Miracle’s Possibility and its Recognition: Psychological, Ontological and Semiological Dimensions - 2.
 God’s Actions in Conformity with Nature, or against Nature, according to Thomas Aquinas - VI.
+Prospects and Guidelines for Theological Work – VII.
 The Presence and Reality of Miracles in the Experience of Faith 1.
 Do Miracles Happen Today?
 2. The Evaluation of Miracles in the Canonical Procedure for the Canonization of Saints 3.
-Eucharistic Miracles: A Special Case Concerning Faith and Science - VII.
-Concluding Remarks: Miracles and the Dynamic Relationship between Science and Fait
+Eucharistic Miracles: A Special Case Concerning Faith and Science - VIII.
+Concluding Remarks: Miracles and the Dynamic Relationship between Science and Faith.

 Just as the notion of mystery has religion as a natural and primary backdrop, so too does that of “miracle” (from Lat. miror, to be amazed at), though both terms are subject to a variety of understandings and lexical uses.
 In fact, the varied use of the two terms has inevitably led to a broadening of their meanings, as evident by their use in numerous contexts.
 In general, a miracle indicates something out of the ordinary that points to a sphere of possibility and activity going beyond that which human beings are accustomed to knowing and carrying out in their daily lives.
 Following from this, the notion of miracle is associated with a realm of forces and possibilities belonging to something, or to someone, who is “Totally Other,” an event or action that can be understood only as an intervention of the gods, or of God, in the human world.
 From this point of view, miracles follow closely behind the phenomenology of religion and the approach to religion that one has.
 On the one hand, affirming the reality of miracles can be an expression of genuine openness to transcendence and the possibility of divine revelation, aided by a corresponding rational, philosophical judgment.
 On the other hand, this affirmation can degenerate into a credulity divorced from reason, an approach that seeks anxiously to find the divine where it is not, or worse, attempts to subject the divine to human control by the practice of magic.